Martyrs (2008 film): Controversy and censorship

 In France, the film faced significant controversy from the country's film rating system, which was chronicled in a documentary titled Martyrs vs Censorship, directed by Frédéric Ambroisine in June 2008.
 The French Commission de classification des œuvres cinématographiques initially rated the film 18+ (unsuitable for children under 18 or forbidden in cinemas for persons under 18), which the producers of the film unsuccessfully appealed.
 It was the second film, after Saw III (2006), to receive such a rating since the board's inception in 1990.

 As a last resort, the French Society of Film Directors (SRF) asked the French ministry of culture to examine the decision, remarking that "this is the first time a French genre film has been threatened with such a rating".
 The Union of Film Journalists adopted the same position as the SRF, claiming censorship.
 The Minister of Culture Christine Albanel eventually asked the Commission of Classification to reduce its rating, which was done in July 2008.
 Martyrs was finally rated 16+, and released theatrically in France on 3 September 2008.

 Recounting the film's rating controversy, Laugier said:

 In France, when you get an 18+ rating, your film is dead.
 It's like a porno.
 It's like XXX.
 It was a way for them to censor me without asking me to cut anything.
 So we fought a lot and I was supported by all the unions of the French film industry.
 I was very surprised.
 It was a matter of principle.
 Even for people who didn't like the movie, it was a matter of freedom of speech and expression.

 The Weinstein Company purchased North American distribution rights to the film following its screening at Cannes, but producer Bob Weinstein was ultimately so revolted by the film that they chose not to release it theatrically.
 The film never received a theatrical release in the United States and was instead released directly to DVD.
 A heavily edited cut of the film was given an R rating by the Motion Picture Association for "disturbing/severe aberrant behavior involving strong bloody violence, torture, child abuse and some nudity."

 Home media

 Wild Side Video released the film on DVD in France in 2009.
 In the United States, Genius Products released the film in both unrated and R-rated DVD editions in early 2009, as part of the Weinstein Company's Dimension Extreme home media label.
 The British distributor Optimum Releasing issued a Blu-ray edition of the film in the United Kingdom in May 2009, and a Canadian Blu-ray followed in 2010 from Entertainment One Films.

 On 16 September 2022, the Australian distributor Umbrella Entertainment released a limited special edition region-free Blu-ray edition as part of their "Beyond Genres" series.
+Eureka Entertainment's Masters of Cinema line released the film on 4K UHD format in the United Kingdom limited to 6,000 copies on 27 October 2025.